thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 `Fun` has become `Closure` and `App` has become `Apply`.
 We also have an entirely new node `Access`.
-`Access` is how we pull our captured variables out of our `env` parameter.
+`Access` is how we query captured variables out of our `env` parameter.
+Aside from that, the rest of our `IR` remains the same.

 While we introduced closures as structs, we find no `Struct` node among our `IR`.
 Make no mistake, closures are structs.